-An erratic is an oddball boulder - the kind you might see sitting in the middle of a farmer's field.
-It would have been dragged into this position under the belly of a glacier.
+An erratic is an oddball boulder - the kind you might see in the middle of a farmer's field.
+It would have been carried to this site by a glacier.

 Two columns referencing the layers of rock that make up the Earth’s crust and document its past.
 Their printed textiles borrow patterns from geology.